rwxrob/zet/20210827173738/README.md

 Got an email from GitPod today.
 I fucking hate GitPod.
 The entire company is built on the moronic premise that developers *must* have Internet access to do their work.
+I mean just listen to these morons:

+> Ephemeral dev environments can improve this: no more local development
+> environments mean that it will always work on your machine, no matter
+> what machine you have.
+You can quickly access your whole environment
+> in a browser that new engineers can easily jump right into.

+I love "quickly access" in particular.
+Spoken like a true web dev with a GUI binky in their mouth.
+By the way (*you fucking moron*) working in a web browser is not "on your machine" and yes I get what you mean.
+What's your next play?
+Trying to try and sell "network appliances" and "the network is the computer" bullshit?

+Yeah, no, you can't even remember that shit and how fast it fucking died.
+It was 10 years before your unskilled ass was born.
+By the way, that company died the worst death possible: swallowed whole by Oracle.

 The industry has already tried this and decided that developers actually need to be able to get shit done without an Internet connection.

 Oh my GOD!
 Can you believe it?
 Just imagine.